Oscillations of dark matter halos in galaxies and their effects on motion of stars: Introduction

 \section{Introduction}

-An instructive analogy to galactic-scale dark matter–baryon dynamics can be drawn from nuclear physics.
+An instructive analogy to galactic-scale dark matter -- ordinary matter dynamics can be drawn from nuclear physics.
 In atomic nuclei, the phenomenon of the \emph{giant dipole resonance} is successfully explained within the liquid-drop model by treating the proton and neutron densities as two overlapping but distinct fluids whose centers of mass can oscillate relative to one another under external perturbations.
-A similar two-fluid picture may be invoked for galaxies, where the baryonic and dark matter components can, in principle, respond differently to dynamical or environmental influences.
-A striking demonstration of such differential behavior is provided by the famous \emph{Bullet Cluster} (1E~0657--558), in which the collision of two galaxy clusters has separated the hot intracluster gas---traced by X-ray emission---from the dark matter halos, whose gravitational potential is mapped by weak lensing \cite{Clowe:2006eq}.
-Following the collision, the gaseous component is observed to lag behind due to collisional interactions, while the dark matter behaves as a nearly collisionless fluid and continues almost unimpeded, an observation regarded as direct empirical evidence for dark matter.
+A similar two-fluid picture may be invoked for galaxies, where the matter and dark matter components can, in principle, respond differently to dynamical or environmental influences.
+A striking demonstration of such differential behavior is provided by the famous \emph{Bullet Cluster} (1E~0657--558), in which the collision of two galaxy clusters has separated the hot intracluster gas (traced by X-ray emission) from the dark matter halos, whose gravitational potential is mapped by weak lensing \citep{Clowe:2006eq}.
+Following the collision, the hot gaseous component is observed to lag behind due to collisional interactions, while the dark matter behaves as a nearly collisionless fluid and continues almost unimpeded.
+Another striking observation of matter -- dark matter interaction was provided by \cite{Jee_2007,Jee_2010} for the galaxy cluster Cl 0024+17 where a ring-like dark matter structure was found.
+These observations are regarded as direct empirical evidence for dark matter.

-In the present work, we extend this two-fluid analogy to the internal dynamics of an individual galaxy by considering the baryonic matter and dark matter halo as two gravitationally bound continua whose centers of mass may experience relative motion.
+In the present work, we extend this two-fluid analogy to the internal dynamics of a model galaxy by considering the matter and dark matter halo as two gravitationally bound continua whose centers of mass may experience relative motion.
 Our aim is to estimate and characterize the possible oscillations of these two components as a whole, neglecting the internal density fluctuations and the Keplerian motion of individual stars.
-Of special interest is whether such large-scale relative oscillations could manifest observationally as systematic anomalies in the stellar velocity field of the Milky Way and other spiral galaxies, such as those discussed in Ref.~\cite{Poggio25}.
+Of special interest is whether such large-scale relative oscillations could manifest observationally as systematic anomalies in the stellar velocity field of the Milky Way and other spiral galaxies, such as those discovered by \cite{Poggio25}.
 This framework naturally motivates the subsequent discussion of theoretical predictions and observational constraints on the displacement between the centers of the visible and dark components in the Milky Way.